Automattic/wp-calypso/client/lib/signup/README.md

 #### Actions

--   `submitSignupStep( step, errors, providedDependencies )` — the user submits a step
+-   `submitSignupStep( step, providedDependencies )` — the user submits a step
 -   `processedSignupStep( step, errors, providedDependencies )` — a step processed by the API

 If `errors` has a non-zero length, it will be attached to the step and the step's status will be set to `invalid` as it is added to the store.
 If a `providedDependencies` object is included, its information will be added to the dependency store.